victordomene/ram-paxos/README.md

 ## Using the Paxos client

 Once you start up a Paxos workload (i.e. with `python sample_workload.py`) it will spawn a network of virtual machines talking to each other and passing greek decrees, but it will, by default, print nothing of what the Paxos agents are actually choosing.
+In order to make them actually print what they are doing you can change the DEBUG flags in `proposer.py`, `learner.py`, and `acceptor.py`.
+All of that debug output, however, is very verbose.

-If you wish to see the ledger of one of the learners, you have to run the `client.py` found in `workloads/`.
+If you wish to simply see the ledger of one of the learners, you can run the `client.py` found in `workloads/`.
 It accepts arguments of the type

 `host:port:command`